Skip to main content

 Immunization Schedule

 Vaccinations play a critical role in preventing infectious diseases in children.
-Familiarity with vaccination schedules is essential for pediatricians.
+Familiarity with the CDC immunization schedule is essential for pediatricians practicing in the United States.

 Common Childhood Illnesses